truongbaan/pygame-simple-calculator/README.md

 This project was created for learning purposes.
 Feel free to fork and modify it for fun!

 ## License
-This project is open-source.
-You can modify and distribute it freely.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.